OddOneOut/bwp-recaptcha/readme.txt

 4. reCAPTCHA added to Blog Registration Form (multi-site enabled, 'clean' reCAPTCHA theme, Twenty Fourteen theme).

 == Changelog ==

+= 1.1.2 =
+* Fixed an issue where captcha is not displayed but still checked when added to a Contact Form 7 form.

 = 1.1.1 =
 * You can now choose to add captcha below comment text area without using a theme function.
 More info [here](http://betterwp.net/wordpress-plugins/bwp-recaptcha/#usage)